Little One: Chapter 21

 I stared at him.

 “Aren’t you drinking, why am I the only one drinking?”
-I asked suspiciously.
+I demanded.

 He chuckled and took several swings of wine straight from the bottle.